LinuxCommandLibrary

 DESCRIPTION

-The "aws sqs" command is a core subcommand of the AWS Command Line Interface (CLI), a unified tool to manage your Amazon Web Services.
-It allows users to interact directly with the Amazon Simple Queue Service (SQS) from their terminal.
-SQS is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
+The aws sqs command is part of the AWS Command Line Interface (CLI), a unified tool to manage AWS services.
+Specifically, it provides operations for Amazon Simple Queue Service (SQS), a fully managed message queuing service that enables decoupling and scaling of microservices, distributed systems, and serverless applications.

 CAVEATS